checklist/checklist-support/docs/start/index.md

 Example Use cases: [House moving ↗](https://checklist.com/moving-checklist "Moving Checklist"){:target="\_blank"}, [Business statup ↗](https://checklist.com/business-startup-checklist "Business Startup Checklist"){:target="\_blank"}, [Event ↗](https://checklist.com/event-checklist "Event Checklist"){:target="\_blank"}, [Cleaning](https://checklist.com/cleaning-checklist "Cleaning Checklist"){:target="\_blank"}

-Read more on [List View](/checklists/checklist-view) or get started by customizing our [Daily to do ↗](https://checklist.com/daily-to-do-list){:target="\_blank"} template (you can play around with the list and customize it to your needs).
+Read more on [List View](/checklists/checklist-view) or get started by customizing our [Daily to do ↗](https://checklist.com/daily-to-do-list "Daily To Do Checklist"){:target="\_blank"} template (you can play around with the list and customize it to your needs).

 ## Table View

-This view displays your checklist in a table format:
+The Table View displays your checklist in a table format:

 ![Checklist in table view](/assets/images/start/start-table-view.png)

-Task can have different fields (in columns) such as notes, assignees, attachments, emails, URLs, etc. You have complete control over the fields you want to add to your table.
+Each task is a row and the columns are task fields.
+You can customzie the fields as fits your needs.
+Examples are: notes, assignees, attachments, emails, URLs, etc. You have complete control over the fields you want to add to your table.

 Example Use cases: Project Task Tracking and Assigning, Inventory management, Product development, CRM (lead management)